yourdevkalki/arbitrum-vibekit/README.md

 - Agents can be both consumers and providers of MCP tools
 - This creates a network of interoperable agents

-You'll find our ready-to-go MCP tools and documentation in our [mcp-tools](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools) directory, great for building your own tools with minimal setup.
+You'll find our ready-to-go MCP tools and documentation in the [mcp-tools](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools) directory, great for building your own tools with minimal setup.

 ## 🙌 Contribution